lyhistory/lyhistory.github.io/docs/vuepress/docs/software/linux/linux.md

 chsh -s /usr/bin/bash
 restart
 ```
+"-bash: !": event not found"
+! is a special character to bash, it is used to refer to previous commands;
 ### env

 The files in /etc directory sets the respective shell configuration  for all the users on the system.
 This is normally set up by the system  administrator.